 - Requires a Master’s degree in social work, counseling, psychology, or marriage and family therapy, and two years’ experience working with families or youth.

 - Prefer State of Wisconsin licensure as a clinical social worker, professional counselor, or marriage and family therapist.

 - Must possess working knowledge of the issues of sexual assault and the impact of trauma on victims and their families.

 - Must possess working knowledge of group and family dynamics and have the ability to conduct group and family counseling sessions.

 - Must be available for after school and evening appointments.

 - Must have excellent communication and interpersonal skills, and be able to maintain privileged client information.

-- Must have a valid WI driver’s license, proof of auto insurance, and a reliable vehicle.
+- Must have valid driver’s license, reliable vehicle, and proof of auto insurance.

-Starting salary range $33,700- $35,100.
+Salary range of $40,400 – $52,500 Non-Certified/Non-Licensed + $1,000 State Certified/Licensed/3,000 hours.
 Excellent benefits package includes health/dental, short- and long-term disability insurance, life insurance, and generous paid time off plan.
 Opportunity to join a caring and committed team of professionals.

 An Equal Opportunity Employer - Pathfinders is committed to a diversified workforce.
 Persons of color, women, the disabled, and those with diverse cultural backgrounds are strongly encouraged to apply